Cheer Up! (TV series): Main

 Although he is in the top 5 percent at his school, Ha-joon has an abusive father who constantly puts pressure on him to do well and resorts to violence when his son is unable to meet his expectations.
 As a result, he has attempted suicide on more than one occasion.
 Ha-joon also has anger management issues and considers Kim Yeol his only true friend.
-He soon considers Yeon-doo as a close friend after she helped him.
-He later develops feelings for her but in the end, they stay good friends.
+He soon considers Yeon-doo a close friend after she helped him.
+He later develops feelings for her, but in the end, they stay good friends.